Skip to content

 Looking at historical trends can provide insights into the timing of draws.
 Typically, draws are held approximately every two weeks.
 However, this can vary due to administrative considerations, such as processing backlogs or policy changes.
 Monitoring the patterns over the past months or years can help predict future draws, though these are always subject to change.

 Keeping informed about immigration updates in Canada can make a big difference in your Express Entry journey.
-Join the Moving2Canada community to get the latest news, insights, and updates straight to your inbox.
+Join the Moving2Canada community to get the latest news, insights, free tools and updates straight to your inbox.

 Moving2Canada partners with trusted organizations to help you succeed with Express Entry—whether it's improving language skills, finding a job, or getting your application reviewed by a trusted professional.